Trade

 The Liberty to Trade as Buttressed by National Law (1909) by George Howard Earle, Jr.

-Trade involves the transfer of goods and services from one person or entity to another, often in exchange for money.
-Economists refer to a system or network that allows trade as a market.
+Trade is the act by which people swap something of value (such as products, resources, money) to obtain another valuable item.
+It involves the transfer of goods and services from one person or entity (seller) to another (buyer), often in exchange for money.

-Traders generally negotiate through a medium of credit or exchange, such as money.
-Though some economists characterize barter (i.e. trading things without the use of money) as an early form of trade, money was invented before written history began.
-Consequently, any story of how money first developed is mostly based on conjecture and logical inference.
-Letters of credit, paper money, and non-physical money have greatly simplified and promoted trade as buying can be separated from selling, or earning.
-Trade between two traders is called bilateral trade, while trade involving more than two traders is called multilateral trade.

-In one modern view, trade exists due to specialization and the division of labor, a predominant form of economic activity in which individuals and groups concentrate on a small aspect of production, but use their output in trade for other products and needs.
+In one modern view, trade exists due to specialization and the division of labour, a predominant form of economic activity in which individuals and groups concentrate on a small aspect of production, but use their output in trade for other products and needs.
 Trade exists between regions because different regions may have a comparative advantage (perceived or real) in the production of some trade-able goods – including the production of scarce or limited natural resources elsewhere.
 For example, different regions' sizes may encourage mass production.
 In such circumstances, trading at market price between locations can benefit both locations.
 Different types of traders may specialize in trading different kinds of goods; for example, the spice trade and grain trade have both historically been important in the development of a global, international economy.
+Retail trade consists of the sale of goods or merchandise from a fixed location, online or by mail, in small or individual lots for direct consumption or use by the purchaser.